 Phoenix, AZ 85007

-If you or someone you know has a visual impairment that makes it difficult to read the print version of this year's ONEBOOKAZ, The Arizona Talking Book Library can provide audio books.
+If you or someone you know has a visual impairment that makes it difficult to read traditional print, the Arizona Talking Book Library can provide audio books.
 The Arizona State Library provides this free service by mail and electronic downloads.